Building: Basic Building Instructions

 where in the mud the object appears.
 The owners are also objects and

 therefore have an owner.
-The only exception to this is the "@musicmud
+The only exception to this is the "@musicmud" object

 which is at the "root" of the tree.
 An object can have many "branches" (or